Are Banks Open or Closed on Easter 2021?

-Most or all branch locations for the following banks are closed on Sunday, which means they’ll be closed on Easter Sunday.
-A few closures even start on Good Friday.
-Some are shuttering in observance of the holiday, while others are simply never open on Sundays.
+Most or all branch locations for the following banks are closed every Sunday, which means they’ll also be closed on Easter Sunday:

 - Bank of America